BuzzVerse/lora_esp32_firmware/README.md

 We welcome contributions from the community.
 If you'd like to contribute to the development of this firmware, follow the steps outlined in our [Contribution Guidelines](CONTRIBUTING.md).

+## Documentation

+The technical documentation of the project is available at [docs.buzzverse.dev](https://docs.buzzverse.dev).

 ## License

 This firmware is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it in accordance with the license terms.